jensettl/jensettl.github.io/_posts/2025-10-08-PRJ-gRPC-client-server.md

 - **Built-in Authentication**: gRPC provides built-in support for authentication and encryption using SSL/TLS, ensuring secure communication between clients and servers.
 - **Pluggable Architecture**: gRPC allows developers to extend its functionality through custom plugins, such as interceptors for logging, monitoring, and error handling.

+---
-## Use Case: gRPC Client-Server Communication in Python
+##### Use Case: gRPC Client-Server Communication
+---

 Commonly, gRPC is used in microservices architectures, where different services need to communicate with each other efficiently.
 It is also used in scenarios where low latency and high throughput are critical, such as real-time applications, IoT systems, and mobile applications.

 Famous companies like Google, Netflix, and Dropbox use gRPC for their internal services due to its performance and scalability.

+---
-### Example: Implementing a gRPC Client-Server in Python
+# Project Example: Implementing a gRPC Client-Server in JavaScript
+---

-To demonstrate gRPC client-server communication in Python, we will set up a simple example where a client sends a request to the server, and the server responds with a message.
+To demonstrate gRPC client-server communication in JavaScript, we will set up a simple example where a client sends a request to the server, and the server responds with a message.

 #### Step 1: Define the Service

-Create a file named `service.proto` to define the gRPC service and its methods.
+Create a file named **service.proto** to define the gRPC service and its methods.

 ```proto

   syntax = "proto3";
   package grpc_example;